underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

 ### `baremetal` :
 ```
- Usage: underpost baremetal [options]
+ Usage: underpost baremetal [options] [workflow-id] [hostname] [ip-address]

 Manages baremetal server operations, including installation, database setup,
-and user management.
+commissioning, and user management.

 Options:
   --control-server-install       Installs the baremetal control server.
+  --control-server-uninstall     Uninstalls the baremetal control server.
-  --control-server-db-init       Sets up the database for the baremetal control
+  --control-server-db-install    Installs up the database for the baremetal
-                                 server.
+                                 control server.
   --control-server-db-uninstall  Uninstalls the database for the baremetal
                                  control server.
-  --control-server-init          Initializes the baremetal control server.
+  --commission                   Init workflow for commissioning a physical
+                                 machine.
+  --nfs-build                    Builds an NFS root filesystem for a workflow
+                                 id config architecture using QEMU emulation.
+  --nfs-unmount                  Unmounts the NFS root filesystem for a
+                                 workflow id config architecture.
+  --nfs-sh                       Copies QEMU emulation root entrypoint shell
-  --control-server-login         Logs in as an administrator to the control
+                                 command to the clipboard.
-                                 server.
-  --control-server-uninstall     Uninstalls the baremetal control server.
-  --control-server-stop          Stops the baremetal control server.
-  --control-server-start         Starts the baremetal control server.
-  --get-users                    Retrieves a list of users from the control
-                                 server.
-  --new-api-key                  Generates a new API key for the control
-                                 server.
   --dev                          Sets the development context environment for
                                  baremetal operations.
   -h, --help                     display help for command